 In plain language

 On the web, this term comes up when people talk about how pages, apps, and services are built or connected.
 React asks you to describe the interface as a function of state, and then quietly handles the rest.
 Components return markup; props flow down; state changes trigger redraws.
 If you are new to the field, the simplest mental model is this: a library for composing ui out of components.
-Read it once with that frame in mind, then come back and read it again — that is usually enough for the rest of the entry to make sense.
+Read it once with that frame in mind, then come back and read it again, and that is usually enough for the rest of the entry to make sense.

 An everyday picture

 Think of React as part of the doorway between a person and a machine.
-People see the door — the page that loads, the button that responds — and barely notice the hinges.
+People see the door (the page that loads, the button that responds) and barely notice the hinges.
 React is one of the hinges.

 Where it shows up